 Controlling Behaviors

 The number-one-voted response was an assortment of controlling behaviors without a doubt.
-How partners controlled by them may have differed in subtlety to virtual wickedness, but several complained of manipulative, oppressive, or unjust behavior.Â
+How partners controlled by them may have differed in subtlety to virtual wickedness, but several complained of manipulative, oppressive, or unjust behavior.

-One thread was astounded at how one husband got a vasectomy, even though he wanted children.
-His wife changed her mind, and he reversed the vasectomy, and then she went back to her original plan of not having kids.
+Several people spoke of friends or colleagues who constantly have to send videos or photos of them working to their significant other to prove they were there.
+One boyfriend made his girlfriend call him during all her breaks rather than mingle with coworkers.
+One husband got a vasectomy, even though he wanted children, but his wife didn’t.
+Then she changed her mind, and he reversed the vasectomy, and then she went back to her original plan of not having kids.
 Snip, snap, three vasectomies later, it took a physical toll on him.

 Emotional Behavior

 Several in this community agreed they regularly dealt with emotional behavior in their relationships.
-One recalled PTSDÂ experiences, and fighting with their partner was a virtual requirement.
+One recalled PTSD experiences, and fighting with their partner was a virtual requirement.
 Some said they were constantly being yelled at or physically attacked for reacting to their abusive behavior and finally had to leave.
 Many complained of feeling exhausted from the ongoing drama in their homes.

 Complains About Their Partner